• Skip to primary navigation

 Variation and substitution

-You can replace the lime juice with lemon, orange, or grapefruit juice for a different sorbet.
+For different sorbet recipes, you can replace the lime juice with lemon, orange, or grapefruit juice.

 If using oranges or grapefruit juice, the 1 cup of juice should be ⅔ their juice and ⅓ lemon juice to reduce the sweetness.

-Do not reduce the amount of sugar, as less sugar will make the sorbet too icy.
+Do not reduce the amount of added sugar, as less sugar will make the sorbet form ice crystals.

 Instead of Vodka, you can also use Ruhm, Grand Marnier, Cognac, or Calvados.

-View from the top of the margetita glasses with sorbet decorated with lime zest
+View from the top of the margetita glasses with lime sorbet decorated with lime zest

 Equipment